wabisabi926/script.skinshortcuts/docs/skinning/management-dialog.md

 ### Subdialog Mode

-These properties are set on the **dialog window** and auto-cleanup when the dialog closes:
+These properties are set on **both the dialog window and the Home window**.
+Read via `Window(home).Property(...)` if visibility needs to remain correct when a native dialog (DialogSelect, keyboard, file browser) is on top of the management dialog; otherwise either form works.

 | Property | Description |
 |----------|-------------|